-- Expanded sales by launching new soy protein ingredients (powder and granules) - Restructuring of the soy protein food business progressed as planned - The soybean polysaccharide business is performing well due to strong sales of beverages adopting this product. - Expanded sales of plant-based dashi (MIRA-Dashi®)

-Social Issues and Needs Risks and Opportunities • Concerns about global protein shortage • Current growth slowdown in Japan's plant-based food market • Continuously increasing health demand • Developing the overseas plant-based food market using food tech originating from Japan Growth of the international plant-based food market Building a competitive advantage by expanding sustainable procurement • Competitiveness through the accumulation and fusion of technology • Decrease in profitability of commodity products and delay in We have many years of knowledge and technology regarding sales growth for high value-added products soybeans, and have the ability to create new food ingredients Sustainable raw material procurement and strong competitiveness by combining the emulsification of oils and fats with fermentation technology Build a broad customer base By developing a wide range of products in conjunction with other businesses, we have built a broad customer base and trust-based relationships in various markets in the food industry.
+- Increase sales by introducing new products for soy protein materials (powder and granules) - Steadily implement restructuring of soy protein food business - Strengthen overseas sales - Promote sales growth for plant-based dashi (MIRA-Dashi®) - Concerns about global protein shortage Current growth slowdown in Japan's plant-based food market · Continuously increasing health demand Developing the overseas plant-based food market using food tech originating from Japan · Growth of the international plant-based food market Building a competitive advantage by expanding sustainable procurement Competitiveness through the accumulation and fusion of technology Decrease in profitability of commodity products and delay in We have many years of knowledge and technology regarding sales growth for high value-added products soybeans, and have the ability to create new food ingredients Sustainable raw material procurement and strong competitiveness by combining the emulsification of oils and fats with fermentation technology.
+Build a broad customer base By developing a wide range of products in conjunction with other businesses, we have built a broad customer base and trust-based relationships in various markets in the food industry.
 Our accumulated know-how allows us to propose products for a variety of applications and markets.

-Share Segment Assets Net Sales
+(Share ) (Segment Assets ) (Net Sales )

 • Soy protein ingredients No. 1 in Japan ¥45.2 billion ¥35.5 billion

-Soluble soy polysaccharides Number of Employees Operating Profit
+Soluble soy polysaccharides No. worldwide Number of Employees Operating Profit

-No. Vorldwide 456 ¥1.0 billion
+456 ¥1.0 billion

 Operating Base Consolidated subsidiaries as of March 31, 2024 R&D Expenses FUJI ROIC

-4 countries, 8 companies ¥1.2 billion 1.1%
+4 countries, $8$ companies ¥1.2 billion 1.1%

 Capital Expenditures FY2023 results

-¥18 billion
+¥1.8 billion